-You may enter up to four veterinary medice/science courses in your UCAS application.
+You may enter up to four veterinary medicine/science courses in your UCAS application.
 Your remaining choice can be used for an alternative course without prejudice to your commitment to veterinary medicine.

 Please note that in the following 'science/mathematics subjects' refers to Biology/Human Biology, Chemistry, Physics and Mathematics.
 It does not include Psychology.

-Students wishing to study Veterinary Medicine must obtain:
+Students wishing to study Veterinary Medicine must have achieved:

 - grade C or above in GCSE (or equivalent) Double Award Science and Mathematics

 - two single awards in GCSE Biology and Physics may be substituted for Double Award Science

 - Applicants must have AS or A Level passes in Chemistry and two of Biology/Human Biology, Physics, Mathematics.
 At least one pass must be at A Level.

 - Most applicants for Veterinary Medicine at Cambridge have at least three science/mathematics A Levels and some Colleges require this and/or ask for particular A Level subject(s).
 See individual College websites for details.